PROJECT AND CAPITAL GRANTS

 Grant Applications

-Program Grants for a project that has a specific purpose and normally will be completed in one or two years.
-The maximum funding for these grants is $10,000.
+Project Grants have a specific purpose to be completed in one or two years.
+The maximum funding is $10,000.

 Capital Grants to improve, expand, repair or construct facilities or purchase major equipment that supports the organization’s charitable activities.
 The maximum funding for these grants is $30,000.

-An organization may choose to apply for either a Program Grant or a Capital Grant; however, if an application is submitted for a Capital Grant, a Program Grant application may NOT be submitted until after applicant has received notification of the decline of its Capital Grant application.
+If an application is submitted for a Capital Grant, a Project Grant application may NOT be submitted until after applicant has received notification of the decline of its Capital Grant application.

-You must be a non-profit tax exempt organization as defined by section 501(c)(3) of the IRS code and must include a copy of your IRS Tax Exemption letter.
+Organization must be a non-profit and tax exempt as defined by section 501(c)(3) of the IRS code and must include a copy of your IRS Tax Exemption letter.

 The grant request must be to partially or fully fund a project in the areas of arts, health and welfare and/or education.